PervasiveWellbeingTech/Popbots-Engine/README.md

 ### 2.2.2.
 Context

-context define at index x what are the expected intents at indexes x+1
+Context define at index n what are the expected intents at indexes n+1
 Reminder: We introduce the concept of context to make sure that inputting as been correctly done.

 Typical contexts are as follow: